Renegade2345/Anton/README.md

 ANTON demonstrates how real-time video feeds can be transformed into structured, explainable threat intelligence using modular AI systems.

-If you want, I can also give you:

-A slightly more “serious defense-tech” toned README

-A hackathon-optimized README (judges love structure)

 Or a GitHub-polished version with badges and visuals